John Collins (Bengal Army officer): Biography

-Collins did all in his power to prevent Sindhia from coming to blows with the English, but the young prince still continued his preparations for war, and with his ally, the Bhonsla Raja of Nagpur, persisted in his march on Poona, which was then occupied by an English army under Sir Arthur Wellesley.
-In June 1803 Collins was told to deliver the ultimatum of the company, that if Sindhia and the Rájá of Nagpur did not return to their own territories, the English would attack them.
+Collins did all in his power to prevent Sindhia from coming to blows with the English, but the young prince continued his preparations for war, and with his ally, the Bhonsla Raja of Nagpur, persisted in his march on Poona, which was then occupied by an English army under Sir Arthur Wellesley.
+In June 1803 Collins was told to deliver the ultimatum of the company, that if Sindhia and the Rájá of Nagpur did not return to their territories, the English would attack them.
 Collins could get no definite answer to this ultimatum.

 On 3 August 1803 he left Sindhia's court, and the war commenced; which, after the victories of Assaye and Argaum, Laswaree and Díg, finally overthrew the power of the Máráthá princes.
 In Kaye's ‘Life of Lord Metcalfe,’ it is said that young Metcalfe was, through his father's influence, appointed an assistant to Collins at Sindhia's court, and joined him in April 1802 at Oojein.
 But he found the imperious character of Collins, which justified his nickname ‘King Collins,’ quite insupportable, and quickly left him.

 Collins was not sent back to Sindhia after the war, but succeeded Colonel Scott as resident at the court of the Nawáb Vizier of Oudh at Lucknow in 1804, where he died on 11 June 1807.
 Lord Minto issued a gazette extraordinary on the news of his death, and he received a grand public funeral, at which one of the sons of the Nawáb was present; the whole Oudh court went into mourning for him.

 He buried at cemetery in Lucknow, that place got named after him kallan ki lat (colonel's lat).